illusori/space-engineers-zi-inventory-display/README.md

 O2 Free | How much volume (m3) is free within all oxygen tanks.
 H2 Vol | How much volume (m3) is used within all hydrogen tanks.
 H2 Free | How much volume (m3) is free within all hydrogen tanks.
+All Active Assemblers | How many assemblers (all types) are active.
+All Assemblers | How many assemblers (all types) in total are available.
+Active Assemblers | How many assemblers (full type) are active.
+Assemblers | How many assemblers (full type) are available.
+Active Basic Assemblers | How many basic assemblers are active.
+Basic Assemblers | How many basic assemblers are available.
+All Active Refineries | How many refineries (all types) are active.
+All Refineries | How many refineries (all types) are available.
+Active Refineries | How many refineries (full type) are active.
+Refineries | How many refineries (full type) are available.
+Active Basic Refineries | How many basic refineries are active.
+Basic Refineries | How many basic refineries are available.
+Active Survival Kits | How many survival kits are producing.
+Survival Kits | How many survival kits are available.
 Inv Exec Time | (debug) Microsecond timings of how long the script ran for on each invocation.
 Inv Instr Load | (debug) Instruction count complexity load for each invocation of the script.